chawins/pal/README.md

 torch.use_deterministic_algorithms(True)
 ```

-Even when these two are enabled, we observe a slight difference between gradients computed with and without KV-cache (may also due to half precision).
+Even when these two are enabled, we observe a slight difference between gradients computed with and without KV-cache (may also be due to half precision).
-For example, in GCG attack, the order of the top-k can shift slightly when k is large, but overall most of the tokens are the same.
+For example, in the GCG attack, the order of the top-k can shift slightly when k is large, but overall most of the tokens are the same.
 This can result in a different adversarial suffix.

 ## Code Structure